The Thin Line Between Comprehension and Persuasion in LLMs: Ablation Studies

-We analysed the commentaries from the participants.
-Here we summarise the most salient results.
-The participants reported a pleasant interaction; with negative experiences relating to human-like behaviours, such as bullying, lying, and gaslighting.
-The positive aspects were that the LLM + FDM setup allowed users to perform self-reflection (`\textit{it is making me think: did I consider that?}'; `\textit{it did respond with good follow up questions (...) which encouraged me to interrogate why I feel the way I do about the topic'}), without being baited into confrontation or getting emotional.
+We analysed the participants' comments to further understand the effects of LLMs on them.
+In this section, the semantic codes for RTA were the participant scores from the surveys, while the latent codes were our evaluation of the responses addressing our first research question.
+Overall, participants reported a pleasant interaction; with negative experiences relating to human-like behaviours, such as bullying, lying, and gaslighting (8\%).
+Three remarked that the LLM + FDM setup allowed them to perform self-reflection (`\textit{it is making me think: did I consider that?}'; `\textit{it did respond with good follow up questions (...) which encouraged me to interrogate why I feel the way I do about the topic'}), without being baited into confrontation or getting emotional.
+Three more noted that they felt more confident on their viewpoint, especially when the LLM conceded.
+Anthropomorphism was frequent, with 32\% of participants either attempting to play `\textit{with its emotions}', or ascribing human-like qualities (`\textit{why does he make me believe it so much?}').